Cpt-Dingus/blog-page/docs/Radio/X band weather satellites.md

 - Transmissions are separated into "Narrow" ones that have a ~15 MHz bandwidth and "Wide" ones which have a ~61 MHz bandwidth
 - Meteor M2-3 has a **failed <u>wide</u> X-band transmitter**, making it only do <u>narrow transmissions</u>.
 This means it ONLY transmits MTVZA dumps and IKFS dumps (?)
 - Meteor M2-4 transmits KMSS DB in and around Russia as well as over most of Europe, possibly the Caribbean and Brazil as well (unconfirmed)
-- These satellites transmit a diverse amount of transmissions, as is seen in the tables below
+- These satellites transmit a diverse amount of transmissions, as is seen in the tables below.

 ### Signal Tables